 The HyperX Cloud comes with 53mm drivers, a crisp mic and is trusted by thousands of gamers worldwide.

-Although the first version had many advantages, HyperX’s Cloud II significantly improved from its original.
+Even though the first version had many good points, HyperX’s Cloud II was a big step up from the first.
 The embedded microphone is flexible and fully removable and allows you to hear clearly and loudly.

 The integrated USB sound card allows for audio adjustments, including 7.1 virtual surround sound upscaling.
 It is the best microphone for a wired gaming headset at a reasonable price.